News and Commentary

 6. Have a plan.
 A well-crafted and integrated estate, retirement and investment plan can add significantly towards achieving your goals.
 By example, a thoughtful estate plan can help increase the net result to your heirs, allowing you to spend more on yourselves during retirement.

 7. Review your progress.
-To improve your retirement experience and potentially reduce the chance of unwelcome surprises, consider working with experienced and nimble financial advisors who have the knowledge and resources required to regularly review your plan, evaluate your changes in circumstances and make correct course, as needed.
+To improve your retirement experience and potentially reduce the chance of unwelcome surprises, consider working with experienced and nimble financial advisors who have the knowledge and resources required to regularly review your plan, evaluate your changes in circumstances, and make the correct course, as needed.

-Retirement planning is a dynamic process that requires both financial and emotional evaluation and decision making.
-A successful retirement is never a singular event, but rather a series of decisions made over the course of your lifetime; decisions for which the team at Provenance Wealth Advisors is well-equipped to assist you and your family.
+Retirement planning is a dynamic process that requires both financial and emotional evaluation and decision-making.
+A successful retirement is never a singular event, but rather a series of decisions made throughout your lifetime; decisions for which the team at Provenance Wealth Advisors is well-equipped to assist you and your family.

-About the author: Todd A. Moll, CFP®, CFA, is a director and chief investment officer with Provenance Wealth Advisor (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with Raymond James Financial Services.
-For more information, call (954) 712-8888 or email info@provweath.com.
+About the author: Todd A. Moll, CFP®, CFA, is a director and chief investment officer with Provenance Wealth Advisor (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with PWA Securities, LLC.
+He can be reached at the firm’s Fort Lauderdale, Fla., office at (954) 712-8888 or info@provwealth.com.

-Todd A. Moll is a registered representative of and offers securities through Raymond James Financial Services, Inc., Members FINRA/SIPC.
+Todd A. Moll, CFP®, CFA, is a registered representative of and offers securities through PWA Securities, LLC, Member FINRA/SIPC.

-Every investor’s situation is unique and you should consider your investment goals, risk tolerance and time horizon before making any investment or withdrawal decision.
-Investing involves risk and you may incur a profit or loss regardless of strategy selected.
+Every investor’s situation is unique.
+You should consider your investment goals, risk tolerance and time horizon before making any investment or withdrawal decision.
+Investing involves risk and you may incur a profit or loss regardless of the strategy selected.

 [1] Bergen, William P. 1994 “Determining withdrawal rates using historical data”, Journal of Financial Planning